Doctoral Candidate in Anthropology, University of Pennsylvania

 Jane Lief Abell is a second year doctoral student in Anthropology at the University of Pennsylvania.
 Her research explores Islam in the United States, with a particular focus on how race and religion inform relations among "native" and immigrant Muslim groups.
 Currently, she is working with Al-Bustan Seeds of Culture, an Arabic language and arts organization based in West Philly, and conducting fieldwork in Northeast Philadelphia.
 Prior to entering graduate school, Jane held several research and editorial positions at the Center for Middle East Studies at Harvard University; Harvard Divinity School; the Berkman Center for Internet & Society; the Consortium on Gender, Security, and Human Rights; and Law People Management, LLC.
 Jane holds a BA with High Honors in Sociology & Anthropology and Islamic Studies from Swarthmore College.

-Professor of Sociology; Edmund J. and Louise W. Kahn Term Professor in the Social Sciences
+Professor of Sociology; Walter H. and Leonore C. Anneberg Professor in the Social Sciences

 Chair, Department of Africana Studies